LD4P/arm/modeling_recommendations/Awards.md

 **received (object property)**
 > - **Label**: received
 > - **URI**: TBD
-> - **Definition**: This Agent or Work is the recipient of the specified AwardReceipt
+> - **Definition**: This resource, such as an Agent or Work, is the recipient of the specified AwardReceipt
 > - **Domain**: unspecified
 > - **Inverse**: af:receivedBy
 > - **Range**: af:AwardReceipt